I studied nine million reviews left for 198,000 businesses on the Trustpilot UK website to reveal how some businesses

 • The service experience has not occurred within the last 12 months.

 As you can see, it’s just as likely that a positive review could be flagged as a negative one.
-You can see this by analysing reviews that Trustpilot has flagged for their own business.
-In fact, Trustpilot has flagged more positive than negative reviews about their own company.
+You can see this in action by analysing the reviews that Trustpilot has flagged for its own business.
+In fact, Trustpilot flags more of its own positive reviews than negative reviews.

-58% of the reviews that Trustpilot has flagged about their company are positive, 37% negative and 5% are neutral.
-This shows that when flagging reviews fairly, a negative review is no more likely to be in breach of Trustpilot’s guidelines than a positive one.
+This shows, that when flagging reviews fairly, a negative review is no more likely to be in breach of Trustpilot’s guidelines than a positive one.

 In a Techcrunch interview in March 2019, Trustpilot’s Founder and CEO Peter Mühlmann stated, “The vast majority of companies flag questionable reviews in exactly the right way.
 However, there’s a small minority that are potentially ruining it for everyone by aggressively flagging bad reviews.”

 He goes on to explain, “Trustpilot now reveals how many reviews were taken down because they represented a real breach of Trustpilot’s policies, versus reviews where the poster simply didn’t respond to questions, versus legitimate reviews that were ultimately reinstated”.
 Mühlmann warns, “If marketers are motivated to cheat on our platform, consumers are going to see them do it.”

 In fact, my research shows that businesses are 33 times more likely to flag a negative Trustpilot review than a positive review.
 Most consumers are entirely unaware how to identify which type of reviews have been flagged.

 Let’s look at examples of businesses that may not be flagging reviews fairly:

 77 reviews flagged | 99% negative | 0% positive